32blit/32blit-sdk/docs/32blit.md

 ## Uploading to the 32blit via DFU

+### Prepare the device

+To enter DFU mode either hold the X & Y buttons and press the reset button or select `dfu mode` from the on device menu.
+The screen will go dark, this is normal.

 ### Linux and macOS

 Install `dfu-util` from your package manager then enter:
 ```
 sudo dfu-util -a 0 -s 0x08000000 -D